 Both univariate analysis and multiple collinearity tests were performed.
-The sex, age groups, ethnic group, occupation, education level, YTWSEA, YHDIYF, YUCDB, YWHPME and HYDWW, which may affect the development of echinococcosis, the above 10 factors were the independent variables.
+The sex, age groups, ethnic group, occupation, education level, YTWSEA, YHDIYF, YUCDB, YWHPME and HYDWW, which may affect the development of echinococcosis, and these 10 factors were the independent variables.
 Spearman correlation analysis was used for preliminary exploration of the relationship between the prevalence of CE and the variables.
-Logistic single factor analysis shows that associated with echinococcosis, which were included in the multivariate analysis.
+Logistic single factor analysis showed the associations with echinococcosis, which were included in the multivariate analysis.

 Statistical analysis

 All data were inputted using double entry in the Excel database with error correction by double-entry comparison.
 All cases meeting the inclusion criteria were used for statistical analysis, but suspected cases were not used in the analysis of disease factors.
 All statistical analyses were conducted using SPSS 17.0 (IBM, New York, United States), and mapping was performed using ArcGIS 10.1 (ESRI, RedLands, United States).
-The data are expressed as frequency and percentage, and the comparison of rates between groups was tested using the chi-square test, linear regression tests were performed and logistic regression analysis.
-The significance level was set as P< 0.05.
+The data are expressed as frequency and percentage, and the comparison of rates between groups was tested using the chi-square test, linear regression tests and logistic regression analysis were performed.
+The significance level was set at P< 0.05.

 RESULTS